Libensemble/libensemble/libensemble/tests/scaling_tests/forces/forces_adv/readme.md

 NUM_NODES and RANKS_PER_NODE need to be explicitly set (these are for libEnsemble which will require one task for the manager and the rest will be workers).
-The total node allocation (in the COBALT -n directive) will need to be the number of nodes for libEnsemble + number of nodes for each worker to launch jobs to.
+The total node allocation (in the COBALT -n directive) will need to be the number of nodes for libEnsemble plus the number of nodes for each worker to launch jobs to.